 Once we have determined that a mutually beneficial relationship can be established, your company would need to complete an affiliation agreement and application for membership in the Central Credit Union Association Of Illinois, which would allow you to begin offering the benefit to your employees.

 We provide our affiliated companies with all materials and training needed to efficiently and effectively administer and promote the credit union benefit and to enroll employees.
 We strongly believe that your company only benefits from offering credit union membership if your employees are aware of the benefit and its value.
 Therefore, we request that affiliated companies commit to promoting the benefit among employees and allow us to make periodic on-site visits to answer employee questions and enroll new members.
-We also ask that you offer to employees direct deposit and payroll deduction into credit union accounts via the Automated Clearing House (ACH) method.
+We also ask that you offer to employees direct deposit into credit union accounts via the Automated Clearing House (ACH) method.
 A company representative is also needed to administer the benefit and answer basic questions.

 Your organization would assume no liability whatsoever for your employees' credit union transactions.